muratk5n/thirdwave/en/README.md

 ---

-I saw the George Friedman 'rebuttal' to Kissinger.
-It's full of generalities..
-Countries that are... blah blah.. should not blah blah.
-GF is good on collecting useful base info but can't deliver the final analysis on current events all the time.

----

 Done well?
 Part of their country is *taken*.
 Over 6 million of the country's citizens are now refugees.
 I dont think they are doing well.